determines which forms ld evaluates

 incompatibility: (1) a locally defined function or macro was used in

-event (and, in the case of encapsulate
+a non-local event (and, in the case of encapsulate, was not included

 among the signatures) and (2) the witnessing definition of a